SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 	pitstopPlan: *function*; pitstopPrepare: *function*

 Only unary functions are supported.
-An interesting combination you might try, is, to use voice output for Jona, but no voice control.
-You will get all the information of Jona, but use an oldschool interface to control their actions.
+An interesting combination you might try, is to use voice output for Jona, but no voice control.
+You will get all the information of Jona, but use an *oldschool* interface to control their actions.